mylescarey2019/1650/README.md

 - none - Note:  not fully responsive yet - best viewed at or above 1440x900 or larger

+  but does support down to ipad(1024x768) and larger sizes such as 1366x778

 ### Installing

 - none necessary - use link to page deployed on Heroku